itsakcode/healthcare_project/README.md

        'importance', 'total_rating']
 ```

-We have ELO ratings by team and quarter-backs like Pre-game, probability and post-game ratings.
-We have dates games were played and the season.
+We have different ELO ratings by team and quarter-backs like pre-game, probability and post-game ratings.
+We have dates when games were played and the season.
 We have ignored the dates and post ratings.
 And since the importance was not until 2021 that is also removed which removes total_rating too as it is derived from quality and importance.

 Here is the data distribution of subset of features along with derived features (Feature Engineerin):